 For tier 2 cases, you divide the result by 4.

-You Use the same assumed pensionable pay figure you used to calculate the ill health enhancement on the actual CARE pension.
+Use the same assumed pensionable pay figure you used to calculate the ill health enhancement on the actual CARE pension.

 You include the enhancement in the provisional assumed benefits on the underpin date.